xsl:result-document - no XPath parser

 I appreciated the possibility of working with target nodes relatively.
 How to avoid the need of constructing unique ID for every target node with Saxon-JS?
 Otherwise Saxon-JS looks very powerful!
 Thanks, Jan

-RE: xsl:result-document - no XPath parser - Added by Michael Kay about 4 years ago
+RE: xsl:result-document - no XPath parser - Added by Michael Kay over 7 years ago

 Yes, I agree we need to do something to allow a result document to be appended to locations other than those with an ID attribute.